phishx-docs/phishx-docs.github.io/docs/en/guide/campaigns/messages/edit_message.md

 ---
-title: Edit Message
+title: Edit message
 tags:
   - Campaigns
   - Messages
 ---
-## Edit Message
+## Edit message

 ::: tip Resend your messages
 You can resend any message if necessary.